Man charged in girlfriend's death after saying she wasn't home during fire, investigators say

 GWINNETT COUNTY, Ga. - A Norcross man has been charged by the Georgia Bureau of Investigation in connection with the death of his girlfriend in a townhouse fire.

-Channel 2's Gwinnett County Bureau Chief Tony Thomas learned by searching through records that authorities said the man claimed the victim wasn't even home when the fire broke out.
+Channel 2's Gwinnett County Bureau Chief Tony Thomas searched through records and learned that authorities said the man claimed the victim wasn't even home when the fire broke out.

-Thomas informed Joanna Rutledge's family Tuesday morning that an arrest was made in her death.
+Thomas informed Joanna Rutledge's family Tuesday morning that an arrest had been made in her death.
 The victim's mother said nothing about her daughter's death made sense.

 "How did he not know that she was there?"
 Joanna's mother, Beverly Rutledge, asked.